techzeek/permittribute/README.md

 Permittribute is meant to:

 - reuse same permitted attributes at different locations/controllers.
+- scope permitted attributes base on roles like admin, api etc.
-- group permitted attributes at a single reference point.
+- group permitted attributes at a single reference point in their respective scopes.

 ## Usage